rentalutions/redux-flute/README.md

 ![](https://circleci.com/gh/kyleramirez/flute.svg?style=shield&circle-token=f96dcd523b80bba77a924ec8d293eb47c0934bd5)

 ### What does it do?
-Flute is an object-relational mapping (ORM) implementation that lets you interact with RESTful APIs.
-By defining models on the front end, integrating closely with the popular state container, Redux, Flute offers a Ruby-on-Rails-esque, ActiveRecord-ey syntax.
+Flute is a front-end object-relational mapping (ORM) implementation that lets you interact with RESTful APIs.
+By defining models on the front end and integrating closely with the popular state container, Redux, Flute offers a Ruby-on-Rails-esque, ActiveRecord-ey syntax.
 Think ActiveRecord for JavaScript.
 Flute allows you to write syntax like this:

 ```js
 const userAddress = new Address